Azure/bicep-types-az/generated/signalr/microsoft.signalrservice/2025-01-01-preview/types.md

 You can set the timeout to a longer period if messages are expected to be sent in longer intervals, and they want to keep the same client connection alive during this session.
 The service considers the client disconnected if it hasn't received a message (including keep-alive) in this interval.
-* **keepAliveIntervalInSeconds**: int {minValue: 1, maxValue: 120}: Gets or sets the Keep-Alive Interval.
+* **keepAliveIntervalInSeconds**: int: Gets or sets the Keep-Alive Interval.
 Optional to set.
 Value is in seconds.
 The default value is 15 seconds.
 Customers should set this value to a shorter period if they want the service to send keep-alive messages more frequently,